briancavalier/creed/README.md

 Creed will work anywhere ES5 works.
 Here's how to try it.

 Creed is REPL friendly, with instant and obvious feedback.
-[Try it out in JSBin](https://jsbin.com/muzoba/edit?js,console) or [using ES2015 with babel](https://jsbin.com/faxene/edit?js,console), or try it in a REPL:
+[Try it out in JSBin](https://jsbin.com/muzoba/edit?js,console) or [using ES2015 with babel](https://jsbin.com/faxene/edit?js,console), or try it in Node >= 6:

-Note that although babel supports ES2015 `import` statements, [the `babel-node` REPL doesn't](https://github.com/babel/babel/issues/1264).
-Use `let` + `require` in the REPL instead.

 ```
 npm install creed